 \subsection{The Problem of Attribution and Intangibles}

 A second major challenge is attribution.
 In a modern security architecture, a single prevented attack is rarely the result of one control.
-It is often a \textbf{combination} of CTI providing an early warning, a firewall blocking a malicious IP, an endpoint detection and response (EDR) agent terminating a process, and a user correctly identifying a phishing email.
+It is often a combination of CTI providing an early warning, a firewall blocking a malicious IP, an endpoint detection and response (EDR) agent terminating a process, and a user correctly identifying a phishing email.
 Isolating the specific contribution of the CTI program in this chain of events is extremely difficult.
-This makes it challenging to claim that the CTI investment alone was responsible for avoiding a specific loss.

-Furthermore, many of CTI's most critical benefits are \textbf{intangible}.
+Furthermore, many of CTI's most critical benefits are intangible.
 Protecting a company's brand reputation, maintaining customer trust, and boosting employee morale are all significant outcomes of a successful CTI program, but they do not always have a clear, direct monetary value \cite{SANSCtiMetricsChallenges}.
-While the negative financial impact of losing these assets is evident after a breach, quantifying their value in a preventative context is a complex analytical task.
+While the negative financial impact of losing these assets is evident after a breach, quantifying their value in a preventive context is a complex analytical task.